surge-synthesizer/shortcircuit-xt/README.md

 code, and that led to this repository and plan.
 We had a couple of false starts, but are confident in the path and architecture we have now!

-# An important note about licensing
+# A note about licensing

-Just like with Surge, we welcome any and all contributions from anyone who wants to work on open source music software.
+Just like with Surge XT, we welcome any and all contributions from anyone who wants to work on open source music software.

-At the initial open-sourcing, the copyright to the Shortcircuit source was held by Claes (on the initial code) and Paul (on his diffs since Claes shared the code).
-This repository is licensed under GPL3.
-We know that, if we end up with Shortcircuit XT, we will end up with a GPL3 plugin, since it will depend on JUCE or VST3SDK, which are GPL3 if used in an open source context.
+At the initial open-sourcing of Shortcircuit 2 (later renamed to Shortcircuit XT), the copyright to the Shortcircuit source was held by Claes (@kurasu) on the initial code and Paul (@baconpaul) on his diffs since Claes shared the code.

-But, Paul and Claes are discussing refactoring the code to be a mix of MIT and GPL3 code, with some critical things like sample format loaders, some DSP code, and some utilities at least being released under MIT in a subordinate library (and in a separate repo).
-We don't know where that line is yet, but we do want to reserve the right to re-license any or all of the code here under an MIT license at our discretion.

-As a result, we are asking individual contributors who want to contribute to Shortcircuit XT to sign a CLA.
-We have used the Canonical/Harmony 1.0 CLA http://selector.harmonyagreements.org with the following choices:

-1. You retain copyright to your code. *We do not need you to assign copyright to us*.
-2. You grant us a license to distribute your code under GPL3 or MIT; and your content under CC3 attribution

-You can read the entire document [here](doc/ShortcircuitXT-Individual-CLA.pdf).

-To agree to this document, please add your name to the `AUTHORS` list in a git transaction where you indicate in the git log message that you consent to the CLA.
-You only need to do this once, and you can do it in your first commit to the repo.
+The current repository and program have GPL3 dependencies, so Shortcircuit XT binaries are distributed under the terms of GPL3, due to the transitive nature of GPL3.

+But, at the outset of the project, Paul and Claes both wanted the option to take the source which we developed for Shortcircuit-as-Shortcircuit and potentially use it or fragments of it in a variety of other projects.
+So, since project inception, users who contributed have agreed to a CLA [here](doc/ShortcircuitXT-Individual-CLA.pdf) which kept copyright on all diffs with the author of each change, but which gave the maintainers of this project the option to distribute all contributions under an MIT or GPL3 license.
+This CLA was based on [http://selector.harmonyagreements.org](Canonical/Harmony 1.0).

+As we approached the beta, we decided to exercise that option.
+As such - as of January 18th, 2026 - we've decided that:

+1. The source in the `shortcircuit-xt` repo, outside of the `libs/` folder, is licensed under the MIT license, provided here in the file "LICENSE".
+The copyright to any particular line is still held by the author of that line as described on GitHub.
+2. Each dependency in `libs/` folder has a license in the particular library repository.
+All these licenses are compatible with MIT source code and resulting GPL3 distribution.
+3. The resulting combined product - Shortcircuit XT binaries and other associated CLI tools - are distributed under the GNU GPL v3 license or later, found at `resources/LICENSE.gpl3`
+3. Users no longer have to agree to the CLA in order to contribute to the project.
+Their contributions are owned by them and governed under the MIT license.
+4. In the event you choose to use Shortcircuit XT code in your project, you must either modify the code to break each of the GPL3 dependencies, license the GPL3 dependency in a non-GPL3 context, or distribute your final product under GPL3 license.

+If this is unclear and you have a relevant question related to your contribution to the project, please open an issue here on GitHub, or ask on our [Discord](https://discord.gg/RcHTt5M55M)